CIBC Caribbean: Offshore

-As well as providing financial services to residents of the Caribbean countries where it operates, FirstCaribbean is also a provider of offshore financial services to non-residents.
+As well as providing financial services to residents of the Caribbean countries where it operates, CIBC Caribbean is also a provider of offshore financial services to non-residents.

 Membership

-FirstCaribbean is a member of various Bankers Associations throughout the Caribbean region.
-Additionally FirstCaribbean also offers a co-branded University of the West Indies VISA-Classic, Gold or Platinum credit card for students, alumni and staff.
-FCIB is also a member of:
+CIBC Caribbean is a member of various Bankers Associations throughout the Caribbean region.
+Additionally CIBC also offers a co-branded University of the West Indies VISA-Classic, Gold or Platinum credit card for students, alumni and staff.
+CIBC Caribbean is also a member of: